Tin Shui Wai: Commuter railway

 The town is served by Tin Shui Wai station on the Tuen Ma line.
 The station borders the south of the town, near Ping Shan, and is adjacent to Tin Yiu Estate, Tin Shing Court and Tin Yau Court.
 It is elevated over the junction of Ping Ha Road and Tin Fuk Road.
-Several bus stops serve the station.
+Many bus stops serve the station.
 Three footbridges are constructed along Tin Fuk Road and Ping Ha Road to connect the station to the town.